Azure Service Bus¶

 capBus.Publish(yourEventName, yourEvent, extraHeaders);

-If no session id header is present, the message id will be used as the session id.
+If no session ID header is present, the message ID will be used as the session ID.

 Heterogeneous Systems¶